-During the reporting period, water quality monitoring was conducted three days per week, at midflood and mid-ebb tides, at a total of 22 water quality monitoring stations, comprising 12 impact (IM) stations, 7 sensitive receiver (SR) stations, and 3 control (C) stations in the vicinity of the water quality sensitive receivers around the airport island in accordance with the Manual.
+During the reporting period, water quality monitoring was conducted three days per week, at midflood and mid-ebb tides, at a total of 23 water quality monitoring stations, comprising 12 impact (IM) stations, 8 sensitive receiver (SR) stations, and 3 control (C) stations in the vicinity of the water quality sensitive receivers around the airport island in accordance with the Manual.
 The purpose of water quality monitoring at the IM stations is to promptly capture any potential water quality impacts from the Project before the impacts could become apparent at sensitive receivers (represented by the SR stations).
-Table 2.6 describes the details of the monitoring stations.
+Table 2.7 describes the details of the monitoring stations.
 Figure 2.2 shows the locations of the monitoring stations.
-Starting from 12 May 2018, some of the impact stations were realigned to maintain an appropriate buffer distance away from the enhanced silt curtain.
-Details of the enhanced silt curtain is provided in the Silt Curtain Deployment Plan.
-The updated monitoring locations are presented in Figure 2.3.